Josh-Human/membrane/README.md

 # Carbon-Capture Membrane

-> A program to simulate a gas seperation membrane, which is then tested for carbon capture.
+> A program to simulate a gas seperation membrane, tested for carbon capture.

 ## Table of Contents